AeroSouls/StormWorks_Islands_TP_Benches/README.md

 Install:

-To install please make a backup of your file first!
+To install please make a backup of your files first!

 Go to your installation folder of the game > rom > data> tiles